mindspore-lab/mindocr/docs/en/tutorials/frequently_asked_questions.md

     mindspore/ccsrc/plugin/device/ascend/hal/device/ascend_kernel_runtime.cc:320 Init
   ```

-  In this case, please try to export the MindIR file by `export.py` on Atlas 310 series training devices.
+  In this case, please try to export the MindIR file by `export.py` on Ascend training devices.

 - `Save ge model to buffer failed.` when using Cloud-Side `mindir` model to do inference.
   For example, if you use Cloud-Side `mindir` model to do inference in detection stage, it may raise: